5 Reasons to Talk to Your Teen About Porn

 REASON #1: It can be psychologically traumatizing and is often associated with symptoms listed under several diagnosable mental disorders.

-• Anxiety
+• Generalized and Social Anxiety Disorders

 • Obsessive Compulsive Behaviors